stonezwr/TSSL-BP/README.md

 ## Training
 ### Before running
-Modify the data path and network settings in the config files of the Networks folder.
+Modify the data path and network settings in the [config files](https://github.com/stonezwr/TSSL-BP/tree/master/Networks).

-Select the index of GPU (0 by default)
+Select the index of GPU in the [main.py](https://github.com/stonezwr/TSSL-BP/blob/master/main.py#L198) (0 by default)

 ### Run the code
 ```sh